Saturday, October 27, 2018

 Cabbage Acids and Bases: If you thought cooked cabbage was only good for stinking up your kitchen, think again.
 Come find out how cabbage can tell you the pH of the common substances around your house with colorful solutions.

-Cardiovascular System: Touch a pig heart and learn the function of the various structures that make your heart beat!
-This demonstration will introduce you to the basics of the anatomy and physiology of the cardiovascular system.
+Cardiovascular Anatomy: Touch a pig heart and learn the function of the various structures that will make your heart beat!
+This demonstration will introduce you to the basics of cardiovascular anatomy and physiology.

-Liquid Nitrogen: What would happen if you could flash freeze a flower?
-What about a banana, or a ping pong ball?
-What is dry ice and why does it steam?
+Cold and Colder and Colder Than That (Liquid Nitrogen): What is dry ice and why does it steam?
 How does liquid nitrogen stay a liquid?
-Come explore the fun of freezing temperatures and the many uses of liquid nitrogen and dry ice in the lab!
+Come explore the fun of freezing temperatures and the many uses of liquid nitrogen and dry ice!

-Tiny Particles, Big Impact: Alginate might come from the sea, but we use it in many foods, including drinks and ice cream.
-Experience the formation of edible alginate beads, and learn the chemistry behind this seemingly magical phenomenon.
+Tiny Particles, Big Impact: Alginate might come from the sea, but we use it in many foods and it can be used for optimizing drug delivery.
+Experience the formation of alginate beads, and learn the chemistry behind this seemingly magical phenomenon.

 For event inquiries, please contact Colly Mitchell